 What Causes Rust on Raspberries?

 Arthuriomyces peckianus and Gymnoconia nitens are two additional fungi that may cause rust on raspberry leaves.
 In this case, the fungi appear to only attack black raspberries as well as blackberries and dewberries.
 Symptoms appear in the early spring as new shoots begin to emerge.
-New leaves become stunted and deformed, and a pale sickly green or yellow.
+New leaves become stunted and deformed and a pale, sickly, green or yellow.
 Waxy blisters dot the underside of the foliage.
-Blisters eventually turn a bright, powdery orange lending the disease the name “orange rust.”
+The blisters eventually turn a bright, powdery orange lending the disease the name “orange rust.”
 Infected plants become bushy rather than caning.

 As with P. rubi-idaei, orange rust overwinters in diseased roots and canes.
 All three are fostered by cool, wet conditions.
 The spores mature and break open around June and are spread to other plants by the wind.